Forensic Analysis of Explosives and Post-Blast Residues

 Collection is layered.
 The state Bomb Disposal Squad or NSG clears any secondary device first.
 Samplers then move in with sterile gloves and pre-cleaned glass vials.
 Adhesive cotton swabs (or sterile gauze) are wetted with acetone for organic nitroaromatics and with water for inorganic ions, and rubbed over fragments and surfaces.
 Tweezers pick up casing fragments, packaging remnants, blast-seat soil and any intact detonator wire.
 Suspect hand swabs and clothing samples are taken under BNSS Section 176(3) once a suspect is in custody.
 Fine particulate goes to a portable vacuum collector with an inline filter.
 Field IMS units (Smiths IONSCAN, Sabre 5000) screen each sample so the lab knows which vials to prioritise.

-Two SOP rules show up in MCQs.
+Two SOP rules govern sample integrity.
 First, never use plastic containers for organic residues: plasticisers leach into the swab and confound the GC-MS run.
-Second, keep the acetone-wet swab and the water-wet swab separate; mixing them dilutes both tracks.
+Second, keep the acetone-wet swab and the water-wet swab separate; mixing them dilutes both analytical tracks.

 Color tests: NTA's favourite quick screens

-Color tests are the cheapest analytical step after IMS, and they map cleanly to one-line MCQ answers.
+Color tests are the cheapest analytical step after IMS, each targeting a specific functional-group family.

 Modified Griess.
 Sulphanilic acid plus alpha-naphthylamine in acetic acid.
 Nitrite diazotises the sulphanilic acid; the diazonium then couples with alpha-naphthylamine to a pink azo dye.
 Positive for smokeless powder, NG, and partially decomposed nitramine / nitrate-ester residue.